Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

    :target: ../../_images/Kits/weather_station_construction_cabling_1200.jpg

 After that we just have to put the front side on the back side and add the four missing screws.
-Thats it, we are done!
+That's it, we are done!

 .. image:: /Images/Kits/weather_station_construction_350.jpg
    :scale: 100 %